Financial abuse — what to look out for

 If you or someone you know is experiencing financial abuse, free and confidential help is available.

-If you need legal help or advice, see free legal advice.
+If you need legal help or advice, there is free legal advice available

 If you’re in crisis or struggling to make ends meet, find out how to get urgent help with money.